Reed-Math241/pitchR/README.md

 pitching statistics and salary data for individual pitchers.
 This dataset contains data from the 2018, 2019, and 2020 seasons.

-One highlight of the package is the inclusion of expected statistics:
+One exciting feature of the package is the inclusion of expected
+statistics:

 <img src="man/figures/README-pitcher_woba-1-1.png" width="75%" style="display: block; margin: auto;" />